-- (c) FRCCA Spec.
-Club classes - FORMULA TYRO A driver with limited or no driving experience and / or no accepted license who is entering the club classes - (ii) FORMULA Sixteen Hundred Any driver with previous racing experience is allowed to start at this level. - 1) A Tyro driver may be placed in this class under probation. - (iii) Formula Pro-Avanti.
+- (a) FRCCA Spec.
+Club classes - (i) FORMULA TYRO A driver with limited or no driving experience and / or no accepted license who is entering the club classes - (ii) FORMULA Sixteen Hundred Any driver with previous racing experience is allowed to start at this level - 1) A Tyro driver may be placed in this class under probation. - (iii) Formula Pro-Avanti.
 An invitation only class

-Section 21.02 Formula Pro Avanti QUALIFICATIONS FOR THE FORMULA PRO-AVANTI DIVISION -INVITATIONAL ONLY
+Section 22.02 Formula Pro Avanti QUALIFICATIONS FOR THE FORMULA PRO-AVANTI DIVISION - INVITATIONAL ONLY

 - (a) All drivers must have a minimum of two (2) complete race seasons totally at least 18 events. - (b) New drivers must file application for acceptance to this division.
 Each application must be sponsored by an existing driver in this class. - (c) Any applicant must produce a clean driving record for review by the acceptance committee. - (d) Any applicant must be capable of speeds within 10% of lap record for F/PA. - (e) Every driver that is accepted into F/PA is on three (3) race probation and must display a Yellow streamer for these races.
 After completing three events the 66% majority must vote to accept this driver. - (f) Once a driver is accepted into this field that driver must compete in ten (10) additional events before they have earned the privilege to vote on F/PA issues. - (g) Team entered cars are GRIDDED by points gathered by the car, not the individual driver. - (i) TEAM DRIVERS MUST BE NAMED BEFORE THE CAR IS ENTERED IN IT'S FIRST COMPETITION RACE OF THE SEASON and can not be changed during the season. - (h) A Bonus point will be awarded to the Fastest lap during the C.P.R. - (i) Qualifying for the road course races will be done via single timed lap, similar to F-1 style, Short Ovals will use the "INDY" type four lap format.
-All racecars are to start on Cold tires. - (j) Bonus points for the top three Qualifying times will be awarded as follows; quickest receives 4 points, second quick will get -2 points while third fastest will be awarded -1 bonus point. - (k) All bonus points awarded will be added at the end of each race event to set the grid for the following race. - (I) Both the grid for the single lap qualifying as well as the grid for the start of the C.P.R. is established by the total of points prior to the race. - (i) High points will line up first to qualify. - (ii) High points will line up last in the C.P.R. - (m) The driver with the lowest points will start on Pole; each driver with additional points will start further back with the driver with the most points starting last of all the point holders.
-Drivers with Zero (0) points will start behind the high point's driver. - (n) In the situation where there is a tie in points the driver that finished the C.P.R. will start behind the other driver. - (o) Zero point's holder will start the following race with the position they finished in during the previous race.
-The race lengths will be increased to provide additional laps to provide for safe chances to pass.
-The Race Chairperson will determine the total length of the F/PA race. - (p) Any driver that misses 3 races IN A ROW will be gridded at the back of the pack. - (q) In order for a competitor to receive year end awards they must have participated in over 50% of the season race schedule.
+All racecars are to start on Cold tires. - (j) Bonus points for the top three Qualifying times will be awarded as follows; quickest receives 4 points, second quick will get -2 points while third fastest will be awarded -1 bonus point. - (k) All bonus points awarded will be added at the end of each race event to set the grid for the following race. - (I) Both the grid for the single lap qualifying as well as the grid for the start of the C.P.R. is established by the total of points prior to the race.

+- (i) High points will line up first to qualify. - (ii) High points will line up last in the C.P.R. - (m) The driver with the lowest points will start on Pole; each driver with additional points will start further back with the driver with the most points starting last of all the point holders.
+Drivers with Zero (0) points will start behind the high point's driver. - (n) In the situation where there is a tie in points the driver that finished the C.P.R. will start behind the other driver. - (o) Zero point's holder will start the following race in the order of finish or DNF.
+This rule applies to race 2 only.. - (p) Any driver that misses 2 races IN A ROW will be gridded at the back of the pack, Weekend or over 2 weekends. - (q) In order for a competitor to receive year end awards they must have participated in over 50% of the season race schedule.

-Article XXII.
+Article XXIII.
 RULES for FRCCA- SPEC.
 Club Classes: